francbohuslav/egw-builder/readme.md

     -metamodel           - Regenerates metamodel for Business Territory.
     -logAsyncJob         - Shows console windows for AsyncJob.
     -runInSequence       - SubApps are started gradually.
+    -isMerged            - Merged application will be used for inits, tests, etc.

     -build               - Builds all apps by gradle -buildDG             - Builds Datagateway